 2. Imagine you want to quickly make a peanut butter sandwich.
 Which of the following two actions is more controllable?
 [Autonomy - Contributers]

 A. You spread the peanut butter on one slice of bread and strawberry jam on the second slice of bread.
 You do not need Mary to cut the sandwich in half.
-You press two slices and put it in a zip lock bag.
+You press the two slices together and put it in a zip lock bag.

 B. You spread the peanut butter on one slice of bread and strawberry jam on the second slice of bread.
-You need to pass the sandwich to Mary to cut the it in half and put it in a zip lock bag.
+You need to pass the sandwich to Mary to cut it in half and put it in a zip lock bag.

 C. Equally controllable.